 An enduring relationship (with plenty of face time)

 A common value system, culture of empathy, and desire to help others keeps the Kroger-VMware Tanzu bond strong as the organizations partner to drive speed to value.
 Both sides listen, adjust, iterate, and keep moving forward fast to achieve success.
 VMware Tanzu Resident Architect, Mike Timmers, plays an integral role in the relationship, supporting the Kroger team’s success and taking feedback from the retailer back to VMware Tanzu for future product plans.

 We'll be in touch shortly.

 “It's been a great partnership where Mike’s actually been onsite,” explains Sean McShay, Director, Cloud Services, Software Architecture & UX at Kroger.
 “He’s completely embedded with our team and with us in the platform.
 He’s making sure that we’re successful as we’re taking our legacy systems and moving to this cloud native approach.”
-Pivotal sees the same commitment from their viewpoint.
+VMware Tanzu sees the same commitment from their viewpoint.
 “Kroger just did an amazing job of paving that path to production for their app teams,” adds Timmers.

-Digital transformation at Kroger is gaining speed with Pivotal.
+Digital transformation at Kroger is gaining speed with VMware Tanzu.
 Thanks in part to a new culture and a scalable platform that have given everyone a common language, it’s driving new business models focused on customers, quality, and innovation—all in the service of Kroger’s core mission to feed the human spirit.

 Chris Hjelm, Executive Vice President & CIO, Kroger